Harvard Deferred Acceptance Rate

 You can take comfort in the fact that you are not alone if you have been told that you will not be admitted to an Ivy League school.
 As a matter of fact, the vast majority of students who submit applications for early decision or early action are ultimately deferred until the regular decision time.

 You should also know that even after being deferred, it is possible for students to be accepted into the program.
 A deferral is nothing more than an indication from the college that they are interested in reviewing your application further but would like to do so at a later date.
-Take Harvard as an example, 8,023 applications were deferred to regular admission but despite the Harvard deferred acceptance rate being unclear, the deferral still gave hope to those students who want to attend this prestigious university.

 How Do You Write a Letter to Harvard After Being Deferred?

 Your request for a deferral should include a letter that explains why you should be considered for admission.
 This letter ought to be no longer than one page and persuasive.
 It is imperative that the letter be sent as soon as possible because time is of the essence.
-Let us tackle “how do you write a letter to Harvard after being deferred?”
+Let us tackle “How do you write a letter to Harvard after being deferred?”
 It should include the following information:

 • The reasons why you continue to have a strong interest in attending and why this university is still your top choice.
 You will undoubtedly show up if you are given permission to do so.
-If you don’t really mean what you’re saying, don’t say it.
+Your message should come across as direct and comprehensible.

 • Describe in detail the remarkable things you have achieved since you submitted your application.
 Talk about the things you’ve accomplished or the praises you’ve received in the past few months.
 Share with them what you’ve been up to recently.
+Improve the strength of your candidate profile.

-• In addition to their applications, students at Moon Prep are required to upload a comprehensive student resume as well as a LinkedIn profile.
-Think of LinkedIn as an online portfolio; it brings your activities to life and showcases them to others.
+• You can use LinkedIn as an online portfolio; it brings your activities to life and showcases them to others.
 College admissions committees in the United States place a significant amount of weight on extracurricular activities.
 If something significant has happened to you since you submitted your application, make sure to update LinkedIn with any relevant photos, videos, or written materials.
+After that, you should attach the link to your deferral letter.
+Include media such as pictures and videos, as well as research papers and relevant articles to highlight your accomplishments and activities.

 • Reiterate the reasons why this college is the ideal choice for you and what you will contribute to the community of the campus.
 Do not repeat information that you have already presented in your personal statement or in the additional essays you have attached.
 Be specific.